-There are three kinds of comments: PL/1 style, asterisk style, and macro style.
+There are three types of comments: PL/1 style, asterisk style, and macro style.

 %* This macro comment is read token by token until the semicolon.;

-To understand the above descriptions, it is important to understand what a token is.
+To understand the descriptions above, it is important to understand what a token is.
 A word or token in the SAS programming language is a collection of characters that communicates a meaning to SAS and which cannot be divided into smaller units that can be used independently.
 A word can contain a maximum of 32,767 characters.

-Take a look at a few examples using these different styles of comments within a macro:
+Look at a few examples of using these different styles of comments within a macro:

 Example 1 (macro style comment):